Zwork101/steam-trade/README.md

 steam_login = login.AsyncClient("Zwork101", "abc123", "super-secret-secret")
 trade_manager = client.TradeManager("12345678", "steam api key", identity_secret="also-super-secret")
 ```
 Now, run "setup" code.
 Code, like reading a database, or getting prices from a site.
 This code will only be run once.
-For example, I might to somthing like:
+For example, I might to something like:
 ```py
 key_price = 0
 with open('key_price.txt') as file: